You must be at least 21 years old to use our website

 While dozens of cannabis terpene types may be present in a particular strain of cannabis, there are a few that are the most common.
 These are:

-1. Limonene: Limonene has been shown to elevate mood, have an anti-anxiety/anti-depression effect, and lower inflammation in general.
+1. Limonene: Limonene has been shown to elevate mood, produce an anti-anxiety/anti-depression effect, and lower inflammation in general.
 It is a super antioxidant that has also been shown in several studies to have an anti-cancer/anti-tumor effect (as we mentioned earlier).
-Strains that contain limonene available at WholesomeCo include Do-Si-Dos and Boojum lemon up.
+To experience the benefits of limonene, you may want to try these low-THC limonene gummies from Hilight, available at WholesomeCo.

 2. Pinene: Pinene is also a powerful anti-inflammatory terpene that can help with lung health and is also known for its effects on anxiety.
 (4) It is also an anti-cancer agent, with studies showing its effect on cancers of the adrenal glands (neuroblastoma cells) as well as others.
 Strains available in flower form as well as other products that contain pinene available at WholesomeCo include Jack Herer, Dutch Treat, and Blue Dream strains and in the Boojum Hibiscus lime gummies.

-3. Caryophyllene: Caryophyllene is a “sesquiterpene” found in cannabis that is characterized by a “woodsy” smell.
+3. Beta-caryophyllene: Beta-caryophyllene is a “sesquiterpene” found in cannabis that is characterized by a “woodsy” smell.
 It is a relaxing terpene that can help with chronic pain and insomnia.
 Some studies also suggest that it can be especially calming for neuropathic pain.
-(5) Products that contain caryophyllene available at WholesomeCo include Boojum Cherry All Day gummies.
+(5) Products that contain beta-caryophyllene available at WholesomeCo include Boojum Cherry All Day gummies and terpene-specific beta-caryophyllene gummies from Hilight.

 4. Linalool: Linalool has a sweet aroma, and this is why it can also be found in many flowering plants besides cannabis, such as lavender.
 Linalool can calm the nervous system and is also effective for pain connected to inflammation.
 Some studies indicate that it can have an “anxiolytic,” effect which may be beneficial for regulating deeper psychological conditions such as OCD.
 (6) Flower and other products available at WholesomeCo that contain linalool include wedding pie and kush cake.